India’s Rug Saint

 Once deductions were made for food and water, medicine, and errors in their work, children were paid about 11 cents an hour.

-After we had visited some of the homes in Aaspura, when it was time to have lunch Meghna Jain and I peeked into the village’s communal kitchen—a space about five by six feet in dimension, equipped with a large tank of propane that fueled a shiny, two-burner, gas range.
+After we had visited some of the homes in Aaspura, when it was time to have lunch Meghna Jain and I peeked into the village’s communal kitchen—a space about 5-by-6 feet in dimension, and equipped with a large tank of propane that fueled a shiny, two-burner gas range.
 Several women squatted close to the floor, frying the crispy, crunchy shakarpara, which are made from milk, sugar, flour, and ghee in the hottest oil.
 As I gobbled my curry, followed by the shakarpara, the women watched me through their scarves, from around the edges of a doorway, apparently amazed at my willingness to take food from their hands.

 By 1986, Chaudhary’s weavers were producing enough rugs to allow him to start an export business (and to take on his younger brother as an assistant).
 To expand further, Chaudhary and his family left Churu for Gujarat, one of the poorest regions in India.